-Why American Air Testing Does Preliminary Asbestos Testing
+Why American Air Testing Does Preliminary Testing

-To reduce the total cost of your job.
+If the material being removed doesn’t contain asbestos, then that material does not have to go to a toxic waste site.
+This will reduce the total cost of your job.
 If you don’t have asbestos, why are you paying expensive removal and toxic dump fee costs?

 There are too many problems that can come up when dealing with asbestos (like contaminating the HVAC ducting system, among a lot of other issues) for untrained personnel to attempt an asbestos abatement.